 Shifting Gears for Freeport LNG’s Changing Natural Gas Market

-Related People Steven C. Demby, Patricia Gruber, Les Lo Baugh, Mark M. Oveson, Elizabeth D. Paulsen, David A. Rontal, Margaux Trammell
+Related People Steven C. Demby, Les Lo Baugh, Mark M. Oveson, Elizabeth D. Paulsen, David A. Rontal, Margaux Trammell

 Related Practice Energy, Finance & Lending, Government Relations, Mergers & Acquisitions, Private Equity, Renewable Energy, Securities & Corporate Finance, Tax

 Freeport LNG owns and operates one of the first liquefied natural gas (LNG) import terminals built in the United States in the last 25 years.
 For the last nine years, Brownstein has been the lead counsel in the structuring, strategy and development of the $1.2 billion receiving and regasification facility with commercial output capacity of more than 2.0 billion cubic feet of natural gas per day.
 One of many unique features of the terminal is a 7.5 billion cubic foot salt-dome cavern gas storage facility, currently under construction.

 But when vast new reserves of U.S. natural gas were discovered, Freeport began to rethink its import/regasification model.
 Increased production forced domestic gas prices well below those being paid in the rest of the world, thus making the exportation of natural gas economically attractive.
 As a result, Freeport turned to Brownstein to assist in expanding the facility’s capabilities into natural gas liquefaction and exporting.
 In addition to financing the expansion, key to this successful transition would be getting regulatory approvals from numerous federal, state and local agencies.